-Additional job titles, job descriptions and classifications may be developed as needed based upon the recommendation of a Vice President and Office of Talent Acquisition, Development, and Accountability (TADA), with the approval of the President.
+Additional job titles, job descriptions and classifications may be developed as needed based upon the recommendation of a Vice President and Human Resources, with the approval of the President.
 It is not necessary for the Board to approve new job descriptions.
-The TADA Office maintains job descriptions.
+The Human Resources Office maintains job descriptions.